Barkley Marathons: In media

 In 2013, race veterans wanted the race to remain obscure, and thus were opposed to news reporting about it, while younger athletes were more likely to want the race to receive recognition.
 In 2014, documentary film The Barkley Marathons: The Race That Eats Its Young was released, covering the 2012 edition of the race.
 This documentary caused a large rise in its popularity, despite the number of entrants staying around 40.

 Finishers

+Aurélien Sanchez finished in 2023 with a time of 58:23:12.

 The race is considered to be one of the most challenging ultramarathons held in the United States, if not the world.
 Cantrell stated in 2013 that most of these finishers had a science or engineering background, and that all except one had an advanced degree.
-As of 2018, about 55% of the races had ended with no finishers.
+As of 2026, about 63% of the races had ended with no finishers.

-As of the end of the 2025 event, the full, five-loop race has been completed within 60 hours a total of 26 times by 20 runners.
-There were no finishers in 2025.
+As of the end of the 2026 event, the full, five-loop race has been completed within 60 hours a total of 26 times by 20 runners.
+There were no finishers in 2026.